fermyon/developer/content/spin/v2/triggers.md

 > Not all templates support the `spin add` command.
 In particular, at the time of writing, none of the default Redis templates support being added to existing applications.
 Therefore, if you want to use `spin add` to build an application with both Redis and HTTP triggers, you should first create a Redis application, then use `spin add` to add HTTP triggers, as shown below.
 (You won't be able to add additiona Redis triggers this way; if you need those, you'll need to set them up manually for now.)

-Here is a quick example of creating an application with both HTTP and Redis triggers:
+Here is an example of creating an application with both HTTP and Redis triggers:

 <!-- @nocpy -->